microsoft/vscode-node-azure-pack/README.md

 * You can also automate management of Azure resources using [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview) ("**ARM**") templates.
 VS Code's [support for ARM](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) makes it easy to author these `json` documents with rich editing and navigation experiences for deployment templates and template language expressions, including completions (IntelliSense) for TLE function names, parameter references, signature help, Go to Definition, Peek Definition, and Find All References (`Shift+F12`) as well as Errors and Warnings.

+* Publishing a set of APIs?
+You can use the [Azure API Management](https://azure.microsoft.com/en-us/services/api-management/) service to manage all of your APIs in one place, to get insights into usage, and to secure your APIs (see [here](https://azure.github.io/api-management-resources/) for more information).
+VS Code's [support for API Management](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-apimanagement) lets you easily create and delete management API instances, import OpenAPI specs, edit policies, and even test your APIs!

 * Develop and connect your [**IoT applications**](https://docs.microsoft.com/en-us/azure/iot-hub/) to Azure using the [Azure IoT Toolkit](https://marketplace.visualstudio.com/items?itemName=vsciot-vscode.azure-iot-toolkit).
 With this extension, you can interact with an Azure IoT Hub, manage connected devices, and generate code for your Azure IoT applications.

 ## Installation